Liberty Lodge No. 123, F&AM

 Liberty Lodge No. 123, F & A M, in Keachi, Louisiana in De Soto Parish, Louisiana, was built originally around 1852 and was rebuilt in 1880 after being destroyed by a tornado.
 It was listed on the National Register of Historic Places in 1989.

 It is a two-story frame building in late Greek Revival style, and stands prominently in the small community of Keachi.
-It has a space for a store on the first floor and the lodge meeting hall on the second floor.
+It has a space for a store on the first floor and the Free and Accepted Masons lodge meeting hall on the second floor.
 Extra rooms and an enclosed staircase are to the rear.